gmetere/gmetere.github.io/index.md

 theorists.

-I have been awarded the Italian national qualification for full professor in both Mathematical Logic and Complementary Mathematics, and Geometry and Algebra.
+I have been awarded the Italian national qualification for full professor in both Mathematical Logic and Algebra.

 <div class="cards">